TAC Table of Contents

 Marzo's Close Encounter with

-Vince Marzo and I share in interest in George Reeves and for almost ten years now we've exchanged letters every couple of months.
+Vince Marzo and I share in interest in George Reeves and have exchanged letters every couple of months for years.
 Through those letters Vince has kept me informed of his many harrowing experiences as a firefighter in the Los Angeles area.
 When he's not battling those fires which are sometime "hotter than the hot seat at Sing Sing," he relaxes by attending shows like the Hollywood Collectors & Celebrities Show at the Beverly Garland Holiday Inn in North Hollywood.
 I'm always happy to receive mail from Vince because I know his letters will be filled with interesting information and sometimes a celebrity photo or two.
-Vince really surprised me late last year, however, when he casually mentioned meeting George Reeves back in 1957!
+Vince really surprised me late last year (1998), however, when he casually mentioned meeting George Reeves back in 1957!
 I couldn't believe it!
 We'd been writing for all this time and he didn't mention to me!
 Or had he?
 You see, sometimes I'm not so sure I haven't been sprayed with Professor Pepperwinkle's anti-memory vapor once too often.
 In any event, Vince kindly wrote this description of his close encounter with George Reeves.

 To paraphrase James B. Olsen, Gee whiz, Mr. Nolt, I thought I told you about that.
 I had always wanted to commit that memory to paper for you, but never got around to it.
 So, now's my chance.